-Web Tracking is a powerful tool that enables your organization to better understand how users visit your website and how they're using your website.
+Web Tracking is a powerful tool that enables your organization to better understand how users visit your website and, when on it, how they use your website.
 Additionally, it allows you to send targeted emails to your users based on their website activity.

 NOTE: Web Tracking is very similar to Google Analytics.
 If you're already using Google Analytics, the Marketing Automation Professional (MA Professional) Web Tracking code will not conflict with it.
 Now, you will have the power of all of that data available to build Target Groups and to feed campaigns based on how your subscribers interact with your website.